developer51709/developer51709/README.md

 ---

 ## 👨‍💻 About Me
-I'm a young developer focused on building automation tools, Discord bots, and lightweight utilities.
-I enjoy solving problems with code, experimenting with APIs, and creating systems that run reliably on their own.
+I’m a full‑stack developer who enjoys building reliable systems, modern dashboards, and Discord bots with a focus on clean design and a great user experience.
+I work across automation tools, bot infrastructure, and full‑stack applications — always aiming to make things stable, intuitive, and enjoyable to use.

-- 🔧 Currently building: **Discord bots & automation pipelines**
+- 🔧 Currently building: **Discord bots, automation tools, and full‑stack dashboards**
-- 📚 Learning: **AI Automation Integrations**
+- 📚 Learning: **AI automation integrations**
-- 🤝 Open to: **Coding requests, collaborations, and small freelance tasks**
+- 🤝 Open to: **collaborations, coding requests, and small freelance tasks**

 ---